juliaguida/oystercard/apprenticeship_module_outlines.md

 ## Week 6: Databases

 This week, you'll learn how to build database-backed web applications.
 Along the way, you'll build your own [Object Relational Mapper](https://en.wikipedia.org/wiki/DataMapper).
-Bear in mind that you'll probably never have to do this again – you'd use an existing tool like [Active Record](https://github.com/rails/rails/tree/master/activerecord) or [Ruby Object Mapper](https://rom-rb.org/) instead – but building your own tools is a great way to learn how tools of that type work.
+Bear in mind that you'll probably never have to do this again – you'd use an existing tool like [Active Record](https://github.com/rails/rails/tree/master/activerecord) or [Ruby Object Mapper](https://rom-rb.org/) instead – but building your own tools is a great way to learn how they work.

 ### This module's main goals

 By the end of the module all developers can:

-* Explain the data flow from user action to server resource and back again
+* Diagram the data flow from user action to server resource and back again
 * Explain the basics of how databases work, including:
    - What tables are and how they are structured
    - What structured query language (SQL) is used for